 On the other hand, disruptive innovation refers to a radical change or a new way of doing things.
 New or emerging companies often lead this innovation.
-For example, the smartphone is an example of disruptive innovation since it has changed how people communicate and displaced traditional landlines.
+For example, the smartphone is a great example since it has changed how people communicate and displaced traditional landlines.

 Investing in a business strategy can considerably seize potential opportunities and make the most of your resources.
 However, this approach also carries certain risks that should not be overlooked.
 Business strategies are often based on assumptions that may not be true or take into account other factors that can significantly impact the success or failure of the strategy.
 In addition, it is essential to assess whether the strategy is achievable within the established deadlines; otherwise, it could cost more than initially expected.
 There is no guarantee of success with any strategy, so due diligence should always be exercised before putting it into practice.

-Pursuing disruptive innovation is an attractive but challenging undertaking for many companies.
-On the one hand, disruptive innovation allows companies to reshape industries and remain competitive while addressing new customer needs.
-On the other hand, disruptive innovation requires long-term commitment and substantial resources, which can create a considerable financial burden if not managed properly.
-Therefore, companies considering disruptive innovation must take a thoughtful approach to determine if their goals are achievable and the costs are justified.
+On the other hand, it requires long-term commitment and substantial resources, which can create a considerable financial burden if not managed properly.
+Therefore, companies must take a thoughtful approach to determine if their goals are achievable and the costs are justified.
 By successfully engaging in disruptive innovation, companies can significantly expand their potential for success and drive greater returns for their shareholders.